Ren Sato (racing driver): GT300

 Sato made his Super GT Series debut in 2021, driving the ARTA Honda NSX GT3 in the GT300 class along with two-time series champion Shinichi Takagi.
 The team finished fourth in the championship, collecting three podium finishes at Fuji Speedway, Sugo, and Motegi, although their results were intermixed with four finishes outside the top nineteen.

 In the final race of the season at Fuji, Sato influenced the outcome of the GT500 class championship in controversial manner.
 While racing the Subaru BRZ of Hideki Yamauchi for position, he went for an overtake into turn one, but braked too late and crashed into the GT500 class Stanley Honda NSX-GT of Naoki Yamamoto, who was in position to win the GT500 championship with 15 laps remaining.
 The incident took out both Sato and Yamamoto from the race, and it ultimately cost Yamamoto and Team Kunimitsu the GT500 titles, which were won by TOM's and drivers Yuhi Sekiguchi and Sho Tsuboi.
 After the race, Sato admitted that he was fully responsible for the incident.
 For 2022, Sato was dropped from Honda's Super GT lineup with his place at the No. 55 ARTA team taken by rookie Iori Kimura.
 However, Honda affirmed their commitment to Sato by announcing him as a Super Formula driver for 2022.

 GT500

-Sato returns to Super GT in 2024, as he competes in GT500 with his former team ARTA.
-He is partnered with Hiroki Otsu.
+Sato returned to Super GT in 2024, as he competed in GT500 with his former team ARTA.
+He was partnered with Hiroki Otsu.